circleci/circleci-docs/jekyll/_cci2/troubleshooting-common-issues.md

 </details>

 # Login/Permissions
+{: #loginpermissions }

 <details markdown=block>
 <summary>Permission Denied When Creating Directory or Writing a File</summary>

 If you receive an error telling you that you do not have permissions to create a directory or to write a file to a directory then this is likely an indication that your script is attempting to write to a directory that the user running the build does not own.

 This is a somewhat common pitfall that many users run into when the move into a CI environment.

 The key thing to remember is that the builds run as the `distiller` user on MacOS builds and typically `ubunutu` on Linux builds.
 These users only have write permissions in their `$HOME` folders and places like `/tmp`.
 This is not unique to CI, this is true by default in almost all Linux/Unix environments.

 To confirm which user your build runs as you can run the `whoami` command as a part of your build process.

 Solution

 1. Store things inside of a folder that the user running the build has permissions to.